aptible/www/src/markdown/legal/terms-of-service.md

 As with any cloud service, you have ongoing security responsibilities to protect Your Content and your Aptible Deploy Containerized Services.
 You hereby agree to the terms of our [Security Policy].

 ### 18. Governing Law
-This Agreement is governed by the laws of the State of California without regard to conflict of law principles.
-If a lawsuit or court proceeding is permitted under this Agreement, then, unless another location is expressly specified in this Agreement, you and Aptible agree to submit to the personal and exclusive jurisdiction of the state courts and federal courts located within San Francisco, California for the purpose of litigating any dispute.
+This Agreement is governed by the laws of the State of Delaware without regard to conflict of law principles.
+If a lawsuit or court proceeding is permitted under this Agreement, then, unless another location is expressly specified in this Agreement, you and Aptible agree to submit to the personal and exclusive jurisdiction of the state courts and federal courts located within Delaware  for the purpose of litigating any dispute.

 ### 19. Dispute Resolution and Arbitration
 **A.  Generally.** In the interest of resolving disputes between you and Aptible in the most expedient and cost effective manner, you and Aptible agree that every dispute arising in connection with this Agreement will be resolved by binding arbitration.
 Arbitration is more informal than a lawsuit in court.
 Arbitration uses a neutral arbitrator instead of a judge or jury, may allow for more limited discovery than in court, and can be subject to very limited review by courts.
 Arbitrators can award the same damages and relief that a court can award.
 Our agreement to arbitrate disputes includes all claims arising out of or relating to any aspect of this Agreement, whether based in contract, tort, statute, fraud, misrepresentation, or any other legal theory, and regardless of whether a claim arises during or after the termination of this Agreement.
 YOU UNDERSTAND AND AGREE THAT, BY ENTERING INTO THIS AGREEMENT, YOU AND APTIBLE ARE EACH WAIVING THE RIGHT TO A TRIAL BY JURY OR TO PARTICIPATE IN A CLASS ACTION.